Coiot/cbr-main/src/albums/episode2.md

     We Menn and Womenn are hardy people, possibly even foolhardy for thinking we can play ball with the big boys and girls.
 But we do have one thing going for us - Castletown is the first city we’ve seen to have a population in the double digits.
-    11 people — which is nearly as many as the population of the real life Isle of Man.
+    11 people—which is nearly as many as the population of the real life Isle of Man.
 Scotland don’t exactly look threatening, as they seem less interested in soldiers and more invested in “trading”, whatever that means.
 In the corner, the Vikings look to populate their home-fjords a little more.</p>"